 The Xen taVNS device is an electroceutical that pairs with your mobile phone via the Neuvana application.
 We particularly appreciated the flexibility it offers.
 With the special earbuds and the Xen unit connected to the Neuvana app on your smartphone, you can use the device anytime and anywhere — even while walking or doing light stretching exercises.

-The app includes 3 modes, referred to as sessions, defined by the sound you want to hear while using Neuvana's Xen:
+The app includes three modes, referred to as sessions, defined by the sound you want to hear while using Neuvana's Xen:

 • Ambient